Echo Park (novel): Plot summary

-At Swann's house, Bosch and Walling discover Pratt attempting to intimidate Swann, overhearing damning details of the Waits scheme.
+Bosch and Walling discover Pratt attempting to intimidate Swann, overhearing damning details of the Waits scheme.
 Both men are arrested.
-Pratt offers Bosch a deal: if Pratt keeps his freedom and his pension plan, he will go on the record saying that Olivas and O'Shea were not involved and obtain evidence that the Garlands were behind the scheme.
+Pratt offers Bosch a deal: if Pratt keeps his freedom and his pension, he will go on the record saying that Olivas and O'Shea were not involved and obtain evidence that the Garlands were behind the scheme.
 Bosch reluctantly decides that letting Pratt walk is a price worth paying to finally catch Gesto's killer.
 Pratt meets the Garlands in a public park to demand more money.
 An FBI team, along with O'Shea, use video cameras and parabolic microphones to record the conversation.
-T-Rex admits to previously paying $1 million to Pratt.
+The elder Garland admits to previously paying $1 million to Pratt.
 When Pratt goes to the men's room to communicate with the FBI team, Anthony follows and kills him.
 Moments later, FBI agents confront and shoot Anthony.

-Walling confronts Bosch with her suspicions that he orchestrated the shooting of Pratt, having known that Anthony was hot-tempered and had a concealed carry permit due to his job as a security guard.
+Walling confronts Bosch with her suspicions that he engineered Pratt's shooting, having known that Anthony was hot-tempered and had a concealed carry permit due to his job as a security guard.
 Bosch denies it, but she departs in anger.
 Rider is released from the hospital, telling Bosch that she has decided to change careers to an office job with the chief of police where, she says, she can possibly protect Bosch from bureaucracy and office politics.
 He approves, glad that she will be one floor above him like a guardian angel.

-Trivia

-Raynard Waits was described as a former client of Mickey Haller, a defense attorney character who also stars in a series of books by Connelly.
-However, this book has no mention of Haller's kinship to Harry Bosch.

-Cecil C. Dobbs, a character featured in The Lincoln Lawyer from the Haller series, was described as working for the family of the wealthy suspect.

-Harry Bosch gives his cell phone number out in the book.
-Those who dial the number reach a voice mail account for Harry Bosch and can leave a message.
+Adaptations

-The first chapter was adapted as a short film.
+The prologue was adapted as a short film called The high tower.
 Tim Abell played Bosch, whilst crime author Gar Anthony Haywood played Jerry Edgar.
 Len Cariou was the narrator.

 Raynard Waits was portrayed by Jason Gedrick in the TV adaptation Bosch.